yochaigal/cairn/wip/2e/downtime.md

 ### Strengthening Ties

 Players may choose to foster their character's connection with an NPC or Faction in the game world.
-First, they must identify the entity with whom they wish to strengthen ties, along with their specific **intent** (e.g., building trust, mending a friendship, seeking membership in a Faction, forming an alliance).
+First, they must identify the entity with whom they wish to strengthen ties, along with their specific **intent** (e.g., building trust, mending a friendship, seeking membership in a Faction, forming an alliance, and so on).
 The **Warden** then provides concrete measures (described as **Milestones** and **Costs**) that the PC can undertake to advance the relationship.
 With each completed **Milestone**, the **Warden** describes how the PC's relationship has grown or changed.

 Examples:
 - After returning to their home base from an unsuccessful delve into the **Roots**, a PC discovers that they'd unknowingly brought along a stowaway: an eyeless devourer, barely hatched.
 They decide to keep the creature, and to train it in secret.